-NOTE on NASW journals: NASW journals are co-published by NASW Press and Oxford University Press.
+NASW journals are co-published by NASW Press and Oxford University Press.
 The journal Social Work is a benefit of NASW membership.
 It is available online or, at a member’s request, in print.
 Children & Schools, Health & Social Work Social Work Research are available by subscription at a discounted rate for NASW members, either online or in print.
-You can find out more about the journals and subscriptions at this link.
+Learn more about the journals and subscriptions.

 Although social workers have an elevated risk of infection with COVID-19, no previous studies have investigated the virus’s impact on practitioners.

 An article in the February 2023 issue of the journal Health & Social Work addresses this gap in research.
 In the article, authors publish the results of a study that identified associations between stress, depression, and COVID-related factors and explored the role of social connectedness as a moderator for mental health among Ohio social workers.
 The results of the study showed that among social workers with a positive COVID-19 diagnosis, 70 percent experienced moderate/high levels of stress, and 37 percent met the criteria for clinical depressive symptoms.

 Results from the multiple regression analyses showed that perceived stress was positively associated with a positive COVID-19 diagnosis for social workers, and depression was positively associated with working with a client with a positive COVID-19 diagnosis.
 An interaction effect was also identified between social connectedness and social workers’ mental health.

 These findings suggest that the provision of individual or organizational interventions that emphasize social connectedness can help to protect social workers’ mental health.

 The authors conclude: